Mahmoud Ahmadinejad's letter to George W. Bush

-On May 8, 2006, Iranian President Mahmoud Ahmadinejad sent a missive directly to then United States President George W. Bush that proposed "new ways" to end the dispute over the Islamic Republic's development of nuclear power.
+On May 8, 2006, Iranian President Mahmoud Ahmadinejad sent a missive directly to United States President George W. Bush that proposed "new ways" to end the dispute over the Islamic Republic's development of nuclear power.

 2006 missive

 U.S. Secretary of State Condoleezza Rice and National Security Advisor Stephen Hadley both reviewed the letter and considered it to be a broad, historic look at the U.S.-Iranian relationship.
 It was the first direct contact between the American and Iranian heads of state since April 9, 1980.

 During his joint press conference with then-United Kingdom Prime Minister Tony Blair at the White House in May 2006, Bush said, "Well, I read the letter of the President and I thought it was interesting.
 It was, like, 16 or 17 single-spaced typed pages of -- but he didn't address the issue of whether or not they're going to continue to press for a nuclear weapon.
 That's the issue at hand."

 The letter achieved more positive press coverage, particularly in non-Iranian media, than President Ahmadinejad had received before.
 With Western powers unable to reach agreement about a United Nations Security Council resolution on Iran's nuclear program, The Washington Post said Ahmadinejad's 18-page letter (originally in Persian) promoted the idea that Iran was open to compromise at a time when the rest of the world was divided.

 The letter, the first written communication between the leaders of the two countries in 27 years, criticized Bush for the invasions of Afghanistan and Iraq, detainee abuse in U.S.-run facilities at Cuba's Guantanamo Bay Naval Base detention center and Iraq's Abu Ghraib prison, and his support of Israel.